cloudflare/cloudflare-docs/content/images/_partials/_supported-properties.md

 - `webp`: Generate images in Google WebP format.
 Set the quality to `100` to get the WebP lossless format.
 - `jpeg`: Generate images in interlaced progressive JPEG format, in which data is compressed in multiple passes of progressively higher detail.
 - `baseline-jpeg`: Generate images in baseline sequential JPEG format.
 It should be used in cases when target devices don't support progressive JPEG or other modern file formats.
 - `json`: Instead of generating an image, outputs information about the image in JSON format.
-The JSON object will contain data such as image size (before and after resizing), source image’s MIME type, and file size.
+The JSON object will contain data such as image size (before and after resizing), source image's MIME type, and file size.

 Example: